Project

 Actions #1

-Updated by Joey Hewitt almost 3 years ago
+Updated by Joey Hewitt over 3 years ago

 P.S.
 Credit to https://github.com/fourkbomb/linux/tree/modem for the HSIC devicetree code.